War poetry: Wales

-Lewis died on 5 March 1944, during the Burma campaign against the Imperial Japanese Army.
-He was found shot in the head, after shaving and washing, near the officers' latrines, and with his revolver in his hand.

-Alun Lewis died from his wound six hours later.
-A British Army court of inquiry later concluded that Lewis had tripped and that the shooting was an accident.
-Alun Lewis lies buried at Taukkyan War Cemetery, located near Yangon, Myanmar.

 Anglo-Welsh poet Dylan Thomas also wrote about the victims of Luftwaffe bombs during the Battle of Britain and about The Holocaust in his poem A Refusal to Mourn the Death, by Fire, of a Child in London.

 United States

-The mass slaughter and futility of World War I were so deeply ingrained upon the American people, that U.S. President Franklin Delano Roosevelt's efforts to bring the United States into the war against Nazi Germany were very unpopular.

-The America First Committee, of which Charles Lindbergh was the spokesman, and the Communist Party of the United States of America were both organizing protests against Roosevelt's foreign policies.
-Opposition to American involvement in the war vanished completely, after the Imperial Japanese Navy attacked Pearl Harbor on 7 December 1941.

 Although the Second World War is not usually thought of as a poet's war, there were American war poets.

 In an interview for the documentary The Muse of Fire, U.S. Poet Laureate Richard Wilbur commented that there was a great difference between the war poets of World War I and those, like himself, who wrote and served during World War II.
 Wilbur explained that, unlike Siegfried Sassoon and Wilfred Owen, American World War II poets believed themselves to be fighting a just war and that Nazi Germany, Fascist Italy, and Imperial Japan were terrible enemies which needed to be confronted and destroyed.
 He did add that many World War II poets, including himself, felt sympathy for the plight of conscientious objectors.

-After being thrown out of signals training and busted back to the ranks for expressing sympathy for the Communist Party of the United States of America, Richard Wilbur was shipped overseas as an enlisted man and served in the European theatre as a radio operator with the 36th U.S. Infantry Division.
-He was in combat during the Italian Campaign at the Battle of Anzio, the Battle of Monte Cassino, and in the Liberation of Rome.
-He was ultimately promoted to the ranks of sergeant.
+After being thrown out of signals training and busted back to the ranks for expressing sympathy for the Communist Party of the United States of America, Richard Wilbur was shipped overseas as an enlisted man and served in the European theatre.
+During his war service with the 36th U.S. Division and over the decades that followed, Richard Wilbur wrote many war poems.
+One of Wilbur's best-known war poems is Tywater, about the combat death in Italy of Corporal Lloyd Tywater.
+Another famous war poem by Richard Wilbur is First Snow in Alsace, which lyrically describes the horrors of a recent battlefield in Occupied France being covered up by the beautiful sight of new-fallen snow.

-Sergeant Wilbur's war continued through the Landings in Southern France and in the final invasion of Nazi Germany.
-During his war service and over the decades that followed, Richard Wilbur wrote many war poems.

-One of Wilbur's best-known war poems is Tywater, about the combat death of Corporal Lloyd Tywater, a former Texas rodeo cowboy with a talent for rope tricks, knife throwing, and shooting swallows out of the sky with a pistol.